cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      Close holes smaller than a given threshold</p>
+      Close holes whose boundary is composed by a number of edges smaller than a given trheshold</p>

    **Parameters:**